Moddable-OpenSource/pebble-examples/readme.md

 - `Proxy` and `Reflect` – primarily used for test frameworks and meta-programming techniques
 - `Atomics` and `SharedArrayBuffer` – meaningless without Web Workers (which is not currently available on PebbleOS)
-- `WeakMap`, ``WeakRef`, `WeakSet` – used for tracking objects in JavaScript patches which isn't necessary on Pebble
+- `WeakMap`, `WeakRef`, `WeakSet` – used for tracking objects in JavaScript patches which isn't necessary on Pebble
-- `BigInt` – IEEE-754 double precision floating point is already a stretch on Pebble; let's not try multiplying 1024-bit integers
+- `BigInt` – IEEE-754 double precision floating point is already a stretch on Pebble; let's not multiply 1024-bit integers too
 - `eval`, `Function` and `Generator` – JavaScript source code is compiled to bytecode at build time, so the parser is unnecessary at runtime.
 Details on the [blog](https://www.moddable.com/blog/eval/).

 To be clear, these features could be made available on Pebble, they just aren't at this time.